If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 Older lobster mushrooms take on a visibly purple color, have a characteristic “fishy” odor, and feel light.
 Don’t consume these older ones, as they can cause stomach upset.

-Second, when foraging for these precious polypores, you want to cut them off at their stem with a knife, rather than pulling them straight out of the ground.
+Second, when foraging for these polypores, you want to cut them off at their stem with a knife, rather than pulling them straight out of the ground.
 The rule of thumb is to leave a portion of it exactly as you found it to allow for the spores to sprout for future foraging.

 How to Clean and Store Lobster Mushrooms